ALLIED MILLING & BAKING MODERN SLAVERY STATEMENT

 Allied Milling & Baking has a long history of assessing suppliers, primarily by audit, for food safety purposes and its key staff have been trained to the SA 8000 standard to enable them to identify ethical challenges.

-To date Allied Milling & Baking teams have not directly identified any infringement of civil liberties within supplier processing facilities but do routinely flag minor Health & Safety and Environmental issues and work proactively with suppliers to remediate these issues.
+To date Allied Milling & Baking teams have not directly identified any infringement of civil liberties within supplier processing facilities but do routinely flag minor health, safety and environmental issues and work proactively with suppliers to remediate these issues.

 This statement will be reviewed each financial year and published on our website.
+Click here to read ABF’s full Modern Slavery Statement.

-Chris Craig, Commercial Director/Joint MD, Allied Bakeries
+Chris Craig, MD, Allied Bakeries